Pigmice2733/peregrine-frontend/docs/docs.md

 ## `GET`

-Anyone can view the list of users
+Admins can view the list of users

 ### Response